ksu-cs-textbooks/cis300/content/sorting/strings.md

 **while**-loop that iterates as long as the portion being sorted is large enough to split.
-Then at the bottom of the loop, after doing recursive calls on the first and third parts, we check to see if `p` is -1 - if so, we terminate the loop.
+Then at the bottom of the loop, after doing recursive calls on the first and third parts, we check to see if `p` is
+$-1$ --- if so, we exit the loop.
 Otherwise, we do the following:

   - increment `k`;
   - change the index giving the start of the portion we are sorting to